Clack Stone: Military service

 Stone was in command at the fort during two war-related incidents.
 In the days immediately preceding June 18, 1832, Apple River Fort's stables were broken into and horses were stolen during the night.
 This incident was one of several around that time which led Illinois militia officer James W. Stephenson to clash with British Band warriors at Waddams Grove on June 18.
 On June 24, the Battle of Apple River Fort commenced at the fort.
 Approximately 150–200 Sauk and Fox warriors under the command of Black Hawk attacked the fort, which was defended by about 25 militia.
 The militia was shorthanded during the battle, as most of the fort's detachment were not present.
 Inside the fort, the people of the nearby settlement had taken refuge.
 One woman, Elizabeth Armstrong, was singled out for her bravery after the battle.
-She rallied the fort's women to assist during the battle by making musketballs and reloading weapons.
+She rallied the fort's women to assist during the battle by making musket balls and reloading weapons.
 Fierce fighting ensued for at least 45 minutes with both sides exchanging heavy gunfire.
 Believing the fort to be more heavily defended than it was, Black Hawk and his band eventually retreated.
 Casualties were few, given the intensity of the battle.
 Militia member George Herclerode was shot in the neck or head early in the battle and died; it has been documented that he was killed while peering over the stockade wall's pickets.
 The number of Sauk casualties is unknown.